puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_cli/readme.md

 #### Wait-for-echo behaviour

-The comparison between described 'wait-for-echo' approaches can be demonstrated in the steps of processing 2 command-lines:
+The comparison between described **wait-for-echo** approaches can be demonstrated in the steps of processing 2 command-lines:

 1)  **'wait-for-output-timer' is not set or it set to value 0**

-    > 1.  write command 1
+     1.  write command 1
-    > 2.  wait for command 1 echo
+     2.  wait for command 1 echo
-    > 3.  hit enter
+     3.  hit enter
-    > 4.  write command 2
+     4.  write command 2
-    > 5.  wait for command 2 echo
+     5.  wait for command 2 echo
-    > 6.  hit enter
+     6.  hit enter
-    > 7.  read until command prompt appears
+     7.  read until command prompt appears

 2)  **'wait-for-output-timer' is specified in request**

-    > 1.  write command 1
+     1.  write command 1
-    > 2.  hit enter
+     2.  hit enter
-    > 3.  read output until timeout expires
+     3.  read output until timeout expires
-    > 4.  write command 2
+     4.  write command 2
-    > 5.  hit enter
+     5.  hit enter
-    > 6.  read until command prompt appears
+     6.  read until command prompt appears

-> **note**
->
+!!!
-> Even if the 'wait-for-output-timer' is configured, the last output
-> must equal to original command-prompt.
+Even if the 'wait-for-output-timer' is configured, the last output must equal to original command-prompt.
+!!!

 ### RPC: Execute-and-expect

 #### Description

 - It is a form of the 'execute-and-read' RPC that additionally may contain 'expect(..)' patterns used for waiting for specific outputs/prompts.
 It can be used for execution of interactive commands that require multiple subsequent inputs with different preceding prompts.
 - The body of 'expect(..)' pattern must be specified by Java-based regular expression typed between the brackets (see
     <https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html>
     - documentation about regular expressions used in Java language).
 - 'expect(..)' pattern can only be used for testing of previous command line output including next command prompt.
 From this reason, it is also a suitable tool for testing of specific command prompts.
 - 'expect(..)' pattern must be specified on the distinct line.
 If multiple 'expect(..)' patterns are chained on neighboring lines, then all of them must match previous output (patterns are joined using logical AND operation).
 - Output of this RPC reflects the whole dialogue between Frinx UniConfig client and remote terminal except the initial command-prompt.
 - 'wait-for-output-timer' parameter can also be specified in this RPC
     - but in this case, it applies only for non-interactive commands - commands that are not followed by 'expect(..)' pattern.
 It is possible to mix interactive and non-interactive commands in input command snippet.
 - If 'expect' pattern doesn't match previous output, CLI session will be dropped on timeout.

 #### Example